campusrover/labnotebook2/docs/infrastructure/linux_terminal_eduroam_setup.md

 * Problems arise because there are two or three network management schemes on Ubuntu.
 There's `networkd` and there's `network-manager`.
 And they interact in very obscure ways.
 My current model (which remains to be proven) is to try to disable fully networkd and use only network-manager.

-`nmcli` is the cli for network-manager.
+* `nmcli` is the cli for network-manager.
+* `nmcli -t -f active,ssid dev wifi`  to find out what SSID I am connected over wifi
+* `sudo nmcli dev wifi` list all wifi SSIDs visible
+* `nmcli connection show` to show all connections that nmcli knows about
+* `nmtui` for a textui to nmcli (networkmanager)s